Stochastic Inverse Reinforcement Learning: Experiments

 \subsubsection{Robustness Experiment}

-In the robustness experiment, we evaluate the robustness of our approach that solutions generated by $\mathcal{D}(\mathcal{W}|\zeta^E, \Theta^*)$ are effective to the IRL problem.
-To capture the robust solutions, we design the following generative algorithm with the pseudocode in Algorithm \ref{pseudo}.
+In the robustness experiment, we evaluate the robustness of our approach that solutions generated by $\mathcal{D}(\mathcal{W}|\zeta^E, \Theta^*)$ are adequate for the IRL problem.
+We design the following generative algorithm to capture the robust solutions with the pseudocode in Algorithm \ref{pseudo}.

 In Figure \ref{Fig2}, the right column figures are generated from weights in the solution set $\mathcal{G}$ whose EVD values are around 10.2.
 Note that the recovered reward function in the first row has a similar but different pattern appearance.
-The optimal value derived from these recovered reward functions has a very small EVD value with the true reward.
-It yields the effectiveness of our \emph{robust} generative model which can generate more than one solutions to the IRL problem.
+The optimal value derived from these recovered reward functions has a very small EVD value with a valid reward.
+It yields the effectiveness of our \emph{robust} generative model, which can generate more than one solution to the IRL problem.